 The Negative Effect Of Resistance

 Having a positive outlook towards life is a wonderful way of living one’s life.
 But repressing negative emotions and forcing oneself to feel positive while going through something bad in life is not a healthy way of dealing with pain or trauma.
 We are humans and we have been gifted with an incredible intellect that allows us to feel emotions like love, happiness, pain and loss.
 All these emotions are necessary for us to feel.
 So, repressing the emotions that make you uncomfortable is not a healthy way of dealing with one’s emotions.
 We must allow ourselves to feel bad when something bad happens and accept that as it comes.
 And then we can think of alternatives and ways of getting out of that pain.
-But acting like it didn’t happen will not allow us to be positive and happy, rather it will only make us emotionally repressed and stunted.

 Physical Manifestations Of Repressed Emotions